RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 dba.contrast(sample_count_blackgreylist_TMM, minMembers=2)

-XXX Try to troubleshoot how do 1 per 1 comparison XXX

 ```
 *NOTE: I tested playing with the library parameter for normalization (Full,DBA_LIBSIZE_PEAKREADS,etc) ant it do not change anythings*